-There is currently a limitation in the agent code that only allows the agent to download the new agent update binary distribution from an unsecured, HTTP endpoint.
-If your agent is using an encrypted communications transport to talk to the RHQ Server (e.g. sslservlet), then you must configure your agents (prior to upgrading the server) with a separate, unsecured endpoint where your agent update binary distribution can be found.
-More specifically, there are two URLs that the agent needs in order to perform auto-updates - the two agent preferences you need to explicitly set that define these URLs are:
+In older versions there was a limitation in the agent code that only allowed the agent to download the new agent update binary distribution from an unsecured, HTTP endpoint.
+If your agent was using an encrypted communications transport to talk to the RHQ Server (e.g. sslservlet), then you needed to configure your agents (prior to upgrading the server) with a separate, unsecured endpoint where your agent update binary distribution can be found.
+More specifically, there are two URLs that the agent needed in order to perform auto-updates - the two agent preferences you need to explicitly set that define these URLs are:

 |rhq.agent.agent-update.version-url||The URL the agent uses when it needs to retrieve information about the latest available agent update binary.|

 |rhq.agent.agent-update.download-url||The URL the agent uses when it needs to download the latest available agent update binary distribution file.|

 This unsecured HTTP endpoint can still have been your RHQ Server, since it has an unsecured endpoint already preconfigured (e.g. the version URL and download URL would be http://your-rhq-server:7080/agentupdate/version and http://your-rhq-server:7080/agentupdate/download).
 So for those older versions, you needed to make sure the agents used unsecured, HTTP URLs for these settings.